tlswg/draft-ietf-tls-tls13-vectors/draft-ietf-tls-tls13-vectors.md

 <<< KeyExchangeTest/TlsKeyExchangeTest13.EqualPriorityTestRetryECServer13/0 hrr

+# Client Authentication

+In this example, the server requests client authentication.
+The client uses an ECDSA certificate with a P-256 key.

+>>> GenericStream/TlsConnectGeneric.ClientAuthEcdsa/0 client_auth
+<<< GenericStream/TlsConnectGeneric.ClientAuthEcdsa/0 client_auth

 # Security Considerations

 It probably isn't a good idea to use the private key here.
 If it weren't for